BahromjonPolat/fcrm-chat-flutter/README.md

 ### 1. Configuration

-First, you need to obtain the following credentials from your FCRM dashboard:
+First, you need to obtain the following credentials from your Hilol dashboard:
 - `baseUrl` - API base URL
 - `companyToken` - Your company's unique token
 - `appKey` - Application key